stevenzg/activated-lora/README.md

 This repo implements aLoRA using the [Huggingface PEFT library](https://huggingface.co/docs/peft/en/index).

-In so doing, it
+In so doing, it introduces aLoRA specific classes that subclass relevant PEFT classes, allowing for as much functionality from PEFT to be carried over as possible.
+Throughout, the goal is to enable seamless integration of these aLoRA classes into preexisting LoRA training pipelines as much as possible (see **Important notes** and **Limitations** below).

 **Limitations** The aLoRA architecture--since it seeks to re-use base model cache--only is supported with CausalLM models, and adapters must *only* be applied to the attention modules, i.e. the queries, keys, and values (e.g.[`q_proj`, `k_proj`, `v_proj`]).

-**Important note** While aLoRA uses low-rank adaptation of the weight matrices just like LoRA, since the usage of the weights is different in the architecture, models trained as LoRAs will not work if run as aLoRAs, and vice versa.
+**Important notes** While aLoRA uses low-rank adaptation of the weight matrices just like LoRA, since the usage of the weights is different in the architecture, models trained as LoRAs will not work if run as aLoRAs, and vice versa.
+Similarly, hyperparameter settings will not carry over between aLoRA and LoRA, indeed **aLoRA will typically need higher rank, e.g. `r=32`**.

 ---